fczbkk/css-selector-generator/README.md

 ### Blacklist

 If you want to ignore some selectors, you can put them on the blacklist.
-Blacklist is an array that can contain either regular expressions, or strings.
-In strings, you can use an asterisk (`*`) as a wildcard that will match any number of any characters.
+Blacklist is an array that can contain either regular expressions, strings and/or functions.

+In **strings**, you can use an asterisk (`*`) as a wildcard that will match any number of any characters.

+**Functions** will receive a selector as a parameter.
+They should always return boolean, `true` if it is a match, `false` if it is not.
+Any other type of return value will be ignored.

 ```html
 <body>